-Subrecipients will establish program targets and benchmarks and will be required to report the following data on a quarterly basis to OCD-DRU.
-Subrecipients must submit the information electronically through the database and/or case management system specified by OCD-DRU.
+Subrecipients will establish program targets and benchmarks and will be required to report the following data on a quarterly basis to OCD.
+Subrecipients must submit the information electronically through the database and/or case management system specified by OCD.
 Data requested may include the following and other items:

 - Number and dollar value of loans originated; - Uses of funds for each of the loans originated (e.g. working capital, inventory, movable equipment); - Number of loans under review, denied, approved and closed; - Information on jobs created or retained by each of the businesses and tenant businesses directly and indirectly assisted including the total number of individuals in each job position, job titles and salaries, and Low to Moderate Income status.
 For microenterprises, Subrecipients are required to collect and report on the household income of the owner of the business.
-This information is required for each business and will be reported to OCD-DRU, with support documentation maintained in the Subrecipients' loan files; - Loan portfolio aging reports.
+This information is required for each business and will be reported to OCD, with support documentation maintained in the Subrecipients' loan files; - Loan portfolio aging reports. - Documentation to support one of the following: - Low Mod Job Creation or Retention Activities - Low Mod Area Benefit - Low Mod Limited Clientele - Loan portfolio aging reports may also be requested from subrecipients - Cumulative number of loans and loan amount by parish and disaster.

-Subrecipients may be required to provide updated information to OCD-DRU more frequently when requested by OCD-DRU.
-Should Subrecipients be unable to meet established benchmarks and program targets, they may submit a request to OCD-DRU that modifies their deliverables and indicators.
+Subrecipients may be required to provide updated information to OCD more frequently when requested by OCD.
+Should Subrecipients be unable to meet established benchmarks and program targets, they may submit a request to OCD that modifies their deliverables and indicators.
+Approval of such request is at the sole discretion of OCD.